Overview

 What version is my Mac currently?

-menu icon (top left corner on your desktop) and select About This Mac from the dropdown.
-The version name and number display at the top.
+menu icon (top left corner on your desktop) and select About This Mac.
+The version name and number appear at the top.

 Quick guide